gitter-badger/git-town/CONTRIBUTING.md

 Git Town only displays the changes between `feature2` and `feature1`, not the diff against `master`.

-Git Town stores the information about this setup in the Git configuration for the repo.
+Git Town stores the information about this branch hierarchy in the Git configuration for the repo.
 Two types of keys are used for this.
 The first one is __git-town.branches.parent__.
 It lists which branch is the immediate parent branch of the given branch.
 * `git-town.branches.parent.feature1=master`